getlago/lago-docs/docs/guide/11_payments/stripe-integration.md

 4. Click **"Connect to Stripe"** to confirm.

 :::info
 By default, customers created in Lago are not automatically created in Stripe.
-If you want your Lago customers to be added to Stripe, you need to activate this option manually ([learn more](#new-customer)).
+If you want your Lago customers to be added to Stripe, you need to activate this option ([learn more](#new-customer)).
 :::

 ## Customer information